msheliga1/uriChallenge2Portfolio/README.md

 This is the week 2 challenge due 11.27.23.

 ## Link to Deployed Webpage
-Here is a link to the deployed website.  https://msheliga1.github.io/uriChallenge2Portfolio
+Here is a link to the deployed github.io site.  https://msheliga1.github.io/uriChallenge2Portfolio Link to screenshot of deployed github.io site.
+Link to GitHub Repo: https://github.com/msheliga1/uriChallenge2Portfolio

 ## Project Goals
 In summary this repo will use gitHub, establish a portfolio including photo, links, media queries, flexbox and CSS-variables.